 On top of these underlying rocks are shales of fluvial-glacial origin, deposited by glaciation in the last ice age (115,000 – 11,700 years ago) and subsequent river flows.

 There is also some white quartz dotted around; this is a common crystalline mineral, formed under high temperature and pressure in the presence of water.
 Quartz has a low potential for weathering and is consequently very common as a residual mineral in stream sediments and residual soils.

 The Ordovician and Silurian periods are named after two of the old Celtic Welsh tribes, the Ordovices and the Silures.
 The Ordovices inhabited much of the mountains and valleys of what is today mid-Wales.
 They were the northern neighbours of the Silures and the southern neighbours of the Degeangli.
 The Ordovices mostly lived in small farms, keeping sheep, and often built fortified strongholds to defend against attack.

 Dolhelfa is a complex and unique landslide in mid-Wales.
 Although not strictly within Dernol, it is an obvious presence rising above the eastern end of the valley.
 This view is looking up at it from the valley floor, showing exposed rocks nestled in the green hillside.
-Thankfully the landslide is now inactive, though some movement was reported in 1850.
+Thankfully the landslide has been inactive since some minor movement in 1850.

 For further reading go to: https://Mid Wales Geology Club, where there is a downloadable 6-page PDF containing much more information about this landslide